blisspaik/Capstone/README.md

 #### [Crime Data EDA](https://github.com/blisspaik/Capstone/blob/master/Code/01_Chicago_Weather_EDA.ipynb)

 The crime data contained both locational and time series features.
 Location features such as latitude, longitude, police district area, police beat area, and block were all highly correlated.
 I drop all location columns except beat because it is my geospatial feature of interest.
 By having beat as the indicator of location, I am focusing my predictions on a small police geographical area that has a dedicated police beat car.
-A Tableau map of beat areas can be see here (add link).
+A Tableau map of beat areas can be see [here](https://github.com/blisspaik/Capstone/blob/master/Visuals/Chicago_beat_areas.png).
 After dropping all appropriate features and null values, the clean data contained date, type of violent crime (battery, assault, robbery, etc.), whether an arrest was made, and beat label.
 The date corresponded with the occurrence of crime, so I set it as the index.
 Using date attributes, I was able to engineer new features for year, month, day, and hour.
 This was the level of granularity I was aiming for.

 #### [Weather Data EDA](https://github.com/blisspaik/Capstone/blob/master/Code/02_Chicago_Crime_EDA.ipynb)

 The weather data contained common weather features such as rain, snow, wind, temperature, etc. as well as location features like latitude and longitude.
 It also had features dealing with time such as year, month, and day.
 I dropped the weather features that seemed redundant and similar in nature such as wind, windspeed, and gust of wind.
 In result, I ended up with temperature, wind speed, precipitation, snow, fog, and thunder as my total weather features.

 When it came to null values, I did not want to drop any observations because that would mean we are losing valuable daily information.
 Imputing the nulls with other weather station values seemed appropriate in this case.
-I used this map containing all weather stations in Illinois as a reference to see which weather station is near Chicago O' Hare International Airport, the origin of my weather data.
+I used this [map](https://github.com/blisspaik/Capstone/blob/master/Visuals/Chicago_weather_stations.png) containing all weather stations in Illinois as a reference to see which weather station is near Chicago O' Hare International Airport, the origin of my weather data.
 I found that Northerly Island was the closest station that did not have null values in the days that I needed to impute.
 After doing so, I had the clean data that I needed to plot.

 ### Exploring Data Patterns with Visuals